-In response to your Open Letter to the Citizens of Oakland
+This is in response to your Open Letter to the Citizens of Oakland

 Dear Oakland Police Officers,

-I am not a resident of Oakland, so your letter wasn't addressed specifically to me, but as a citizen of this great country, even things that don't happen in my immediate community affect me in myriad ways.
+I am not a resident of Oakland, so your letter wasn't addressed specifically to me, but as a citizen of this country, even things that don't happen in my immediate community affect me in myriad ways.
 I was and am very angry at what I witnessed (from my admittedly distant perspective), of the events that unfolded on Tuesday, October 25th, so I would like to take this opportunity to respond to your letter.

 You told me a little about yourselves, so let me tell you a little about myself.
 I am a resident of Redondo Beach, California, having lived here since 1994.
 But I don't just dwell here, I am active in my community here.
 In addition to becoming trained to respond to emergencies in the absence of police and fire personnel through the Community Emergency Response Team program (in three communities, actually), one of the other ways I have participated is by taking the 13-week Citizen Police Academy training course, through which I gained "a working knowledge of the police department, along with the roles and responsibilities of its police officers," and received training in: